 Once the object is in Blender, animation is easy.
 For example, if you want to make the airspeed needle move, you need to allow it to rotate based on a dataref value.
 Here is how to do it:

-First, you need to separate the airspeed indicator into two objects – the body and the pointer.
+First, you need to separate the airspeed indicator into two different mesh structures – the body and the pointer.
 Then, place the origin of the pointer at the pivot point of the required rotation (you need to look up how to do that).
 On the animation tab, select an animation keyframe number (we typically select 1 for the first keyframe, but it really doesn’t matter which number you select).
 Rotate the needle and place it where it should point when the airspeed is zero.
 Then save this keyframe position.

 Find the Object Properties tab, and expand the Xplane properties.
 Click on Add Dataref.
 Then put in the dataref for airspeed.
 In this case, it is sim/cockpit2/gauges/indicators/airspeed_kts_pilot.
 Next we need to select the type of animation.
 There are three types of animations: Transformation (which is a movement), Show (which makes the object appear) and Hide (which makes the object disappear).
 Here we want Transformation because rotation is a transformation.
 Making sure the keyframe is in the first position, type in 0.0 in the Value box.
 Then click on the Add Dataref Keyframe button (just hitting return is not enough).
 The color of the value box should change as soon as it is accepted.
 Now we have assigned 0.0 knots to the first keyframe.
 Then add a second keyframe, rotate the needle to a different airspeed value, and type in the appropriate airspeed for that keyframe.
 Two keyframes should be sufficient for objects that behave linearly.
 For nonlinear motions, or for a more accurate representation, more keyframes are better.